 Given the physical conditions associated with eating disorders, it is important that treatment include general medical attention, along with nutritional counseling.
 Integrating all three levels of treatment creates a comprehensive approach that improves the likelihood of returning working individuals to emotional and physical health.

 Remember that while a human resources manager or a supervisor is not expected nor encouraged to identify the nature of a health problem in an employee, it is always a good idea to recognize that eating disorders or other behavioral problems may be contributing to performance or attendance declines.
 Consider the following suggestions as you think of your existing programs, and take note of other ideas that may also help those affected by eating disorders in your organization.

-Consider awareness programs: Participate in awareness activities such as Annual National Eating Disorders Awareness Week at the end of February, and make materials available to your employees through wellness programming and communications focused on health.
-The American Psychiatric Association (APA), APA Healthy Minds Blog, the National Eating Disorders Association, and the National Institute on Mental Health are good sources for information about eating disorders.
+- Consider awareness programs: Participate in awareness activities such as Annual National Eating Disorders Awareness Week at the end of February, and make materials available to your employees through wellness programming and communications focused on health.

 National Eating Disorders Awareness Week is an annual campaign to bring public attention to the critical needs of people with eating disorders and their families, hosted by the National Eating Disorder Association.

 National Eating Disorders Association (NEDA) provides programs and services to give families the support they need to find answers for these life-threatening illnesses.

 American Psychiatric Association (APA) Find answers to your questions written by leading psychiatrists, stories from people living with mental illness and links to additional resources.

 National Institute on Mental Health (NIMH) offers authoritative information about mental health disorders well as information on a range of mental health topics and the latest mental health research.